December 13th, 2015 | Home Owner Tips

 Don’t worry.
-Your lender can help you understand the ones relevant to your situation.
+Your Utah mortgage broker can help you understand the ones relevant to your situation.
 But it’s a good idea to understand some basic terms that apply in many circumstances.
 Here are nine to get you started.

 Paying off principal (see below) over time.
 You normally pay off the principal in a mortgage loan over the loan’s term through a fixed schedule.

 A written report by a qualified professional that estimates the value of the property being purchased.

 Expenses in addition to the price of the property that buyers and sellers incur when transferring ownership of that property.
 Examples of such costs are loan-origination fees, appraisal fees, attorney fees, taxes, title insurance, surveys and discount points.

 Cash that a buyer puts toward the purchase of a property.
 The amount required for a down payment varies depending on the type of loan.

 A neutral account where the documents and money in a real estate transfer are held until the sale is completed.

 The amount of money you owe.